Monitor speakers are used to achieve high quality sounding mixers.

-The Speaker System
+Loud Speaker System

-A loudspeaker system should accurately reproduce sound that spans from 20 Hz to 20 kHz as this is the frequency range that humans hear (audible range).
+A loudspeaker system should accurately reproduce sound that spans from 20 Hz to 20 kHz as this is the frequency range that humans hear (audio spectrum).
 However, because of effects such as resonance, a single loudspeaker is rarely used to cover a wide range of frequencies; instead, a number of specialized drivers are employed that are split by a crossover.

-Remember that hi-fi systems are not suitable for monitoring work.
-This is because they are specifically tailored to make pre-recorded music sound good and not to present it accurately.
-Many hi-fi systems contain built in equalizers to add punch and sparkle to a sound.
+Hi-Fi systems tend not to be suitable for accurate monitoring as they are specifically tailored to make pre-recorded music sound better.
+Many hi-fi systems contain built-in equalizers to add punch and sparkle to a sound.

-Active and Passive
+Active and Passive Monitors

-Active monitors are a self-contained speaker and amplifier configuration in which the characteristics of the amplifier and speakers are optimally matched.
+- Active monitors are a self-contained speaker and amplifier configuration in which the characteristics of the amplifier and speakers are optimally matched.
 They do not need outside amplification; all they need is a line output from an amp.

 Active monitors are the most popular design in today’s professional studios due to their high quality, compact design and lack of need for an external amplifier.